 Once you have 8 layers of phyllo in the bottom of the pan, add about 1/5 of the nut mixture to the pan, spreading it evenly:

 You’ll need about 2/3 cup of the ground nuts for each layer.

 If you’re keen on making your homemade baklava really even, here’s how I did mine.

 I bought a 1-lb box of phyllo sheets, which stated on the box that there were 18 13×18″ sheets.

 Using a 9×13 pan, you should cut the sheets in half, which gives you 36 total sheets.

-Bake the baklava in the oven for 50 minutes, until it looks golden on the tops and edges:
+Bake the baklava in the oven for 50 minutes, until it looks golden brown on the tops and edges:

 Prepare the Syrup

 In the meantime, start the syrup.
-Combine honey, water, sugar, cinnamon, orange peel, and lemon peel in a saucepan:
+Combine honey, water, sugar, cinnamon, orange peel, and lemon peel in a small saucepan: